SpikeGR-YT/Windows-Free-Activation-Tool/README.md

-# Windows Free Activator V4.2
+# Windows Free Activator V5.0

 ## Do you want to activate Windows 10 or 11 without paying a cent?

 Then this program was made for you!
 Use this program to activate Windows for free.
 Say goodbye to that "Activate Windows" watermark.

-## WARNING:

-DO NOT DELETE/RENAME OR EDIT ANY OF THE FILES.
-DOING SO MIGHT COMPLETELY BREAK THE PROGRAM!
-YOU HAVE BEEN WARNED!

 ## Our Social Media